 Stephane Thomachot studied bow making in Mirecourt.
 In 1981 he opened his own workshop in Paris where he primarily did repairs.
 After winning a gold medal for viola bow at the 1982 VSA Competition, he gradually turned his attention from repairs to bow making.
 He received a Meilleur Ouvrier de France in 1989 and the honorary title of Maître d’Art from the French Minister of Culture in 1994.
 He is also the former president of IPCI-Comurnat.

 Niall Flemming [bow maker]

 Born in Australia in 1987 into an Irish family, Niall started to be interested in making violins at the age of 16.
 He then went on to complete the violin-making course in Newark, Nottinghamshire, UK in 2010.
 Whilst in his final year, Niall worked part time in Stringers violin shop in London and it was here that he started working on bows.
-After finishing at Newark, Niall joined Maison Bernard in Brussels serving an apprenticeship of four years with Pierre Guillaume.
-Recently he has been working with Noel Burke in Carlow and plans to open a workshop in Kilkenny city specializing in new making and the repair and restoration of bows for the quartet.
+After finishing at Newark, Niall joined Maison Bernard in Brussels serving an apprenticeship with Pierre Guillaume.
+Recently he worked with renowned maker Noel Burke in Carlow and has opened a workshop in Kilkenny city, Ireland.
+He specializes in new making in the French style and the repair and restoration of bows for the quartet.

 Rudiger Pfau makes bows in modern, classical and baroque styles.
 He considers that neither classical nor baroque bows evolved into the modern bow in any transitional way but that each type meets the requirements in sound and playing qualities for the music of its period.
 He has made classical bows for entire orchestras in Germany and for the Leipzig String Quartet.
 He studied bow making in Markneukirchen and Brussels before setting up his workshop in Plauen in 1998.